 You may think we would say this, but!
 Getting an accountant is the best way to keep on top of your finances.
 They’ll remind you of important tax deadlines and payments due, show you ways of keeping your accounts in excellent shape, and advise you on allowable expenses and how to report them so you’re as tax efficient as possible.
 Advice is key, and accountants should act more like business partners rather than the straight numbers guy.

-They can help you with things like estimating how much tax and NI you’ll need to pay, or quarterly for VAT.
+They can help you estimate how much tax and NI you must pay or quarterly for VAT.
 They’ll also help to ensure you’re not forgetting any payment on account, which catches many people out every year.

 Make sure you get the right accountant today and book a free consultation with us.